Stop wasting money once and for all, and start saving if you plan to become debt-free.

 Everything from housing to gas, groceries, utilities, and clothing stresses Canadians to the limit.

 Is it possible to stretch your budget any further?

 The last truth is that we either do something or face serious financial issues.

 Unfortunately, we can stop wasting money on what we don’t need.

-I’m not going to ramble on about the fast food, eating out, and your evening outings with co-workers.
+I’m not going to ramble on about fast food, eating out, and your evening outings with co-workers.

-That should be common sense by now and if you can’t break free, then wait until you’re broke.
+That should be common sense by now and if you can’t break free, wait until you’re broke.

 Today, I want to discuss stopping wasting money on things we really could do without.